Man arrested outside N.J. elementary school with loaded gun, 130 rounds of ammo in trunk

 A Delaware man was arrested after police found him in the parking lot of a New Jersey elementary school with at least one loaded handgun and more than 130 rounds of ammunition, authorities said Friday.

-Thomas J. Wilkie, 46, was found holding a .45-caliber handgun with hollow-point bullets while sitting in his car at Tamaques Elementary School Thursday afternoon, according to a statement from the Union County Prosecutor’s Office released Friday.
+Thomas J. Wilkie, 46, was found holding a .45-caliber handgun with hollow-point bullets while sitting in his car at Tamaques Elementary School in Westfield, New Jersey, on Thursday afternoon, according to a statement the Union County prosecutor’s office released Friday.

 He also had two filled clips on him along with several dozen rounds of ammunition in his trunk.